-NEW YORK – Hospitals aren’t taking advantage of the opportunities Facebook creates to better engage patients, build healthcare communities or develop their brands, according to a new study.
+U.S. hospitals are not taking advantage of the opportunities Facebook creates to better engage patients, build healthcare communities or develop their hospital brands, according to a new study.

-The study, touted as the first to look at how hospitals are using Facebook, was conducted by Verasoni Ah Ha!
-Insights, a new research arm of Verasoni Worldwide, and business consulting firm Simon Associates Management Consultants.
+The study, which is touted as the first to look at how hospitals are using Facebook, was conducted by Verasoni Ah Ha!
+Insights, a new research arm of Verasoni Worldwide, and by business consulting firm Simon Associates Management Consultants,

-According to the study, only a few hospitals across the country are really using social media to their advantage and are doing it very well.
+According to the study, only a few hospitals across the the country are really using social media to their advantage, and are doing it very well.
 Buhe majority, however, is not, the study indicates.

 "It appears that hospitals either have yet to grasp the role of Facebook with respect to connecting with patients, or have not yet invested in the medium to be able to use it as a viable marketing communications and healthcare or community development tool," said Andrea Simon, president of Simon Associates Management Consultants and co-author of the study.

-The research looks at various types of relevant Facebook activities and tactics at 120 hospitals of various sizes and affiliations across the country.
-It includes an analysis of the size of network, frequency and types of posts and use of the integration tools available on Facebook, among other measures.
+The study looks at various types of relevant Facebook activities and tactics for 120 hospitals of various sizes and affiliations across the country.
+It includes an analysis of the size of network, frequency and types of posts, and the use of the integration tools available on Facebook, among other measures.

-On hospital pages where there is a high degree of interaction between the hospital and members, the study found that patients, family members, friends and community members used the hospital's Facebook presence to share experiences, laud, connect and recommend hospital services and, in some cases, praise certain physicians.
+On hospital pages where there is a high degree of interaction between the hospital and members, the study found that patients, family members, friends and members of the community used the hospital's Facebook presence to share experiences, laud, connect, and recommend hospital services, and in some cases praise certain physicians.

-Children's hospitals are the clear leaders in the use of Facebook.
-The study indicates they have Facebook mass, meaning they seem to be very engaged in Facebook.
+Children's hospitals appear to be clearleaders in the use of Facebook.
+Children's hospitals in this study have Facebook mass, meaning the hospitals studied seemed to be very engaged in Facebook.
 Their networks – the number of people on their pages – are larger than most hospitals in the study and their activities appear to be more robust, engaging and relevant.

 - Less than 40 percent of hospitals posted daily, those who posted on a daily basis had many more encounters with current and prospective patients as well as caregivers.

-• 80 percent of hospitals did not use Facebook's discussion board, while those hospitals that did were rewarded with a high degree of engagement, adulation and recommendations from members.
+- 80 percent of hospitals did not use Facebook's discussion board, while those hospitals who did were rewarded with a high degree of engagement, adulation and recommendations from members.